fluentnumbers/obsidian-quartz/content/career/Reverse interview questions.md

 	- How can I develop in my new role / what opportunities are offered?
 	- Is there a separate tech and management career path?
 	- Are co-workers attend external conferences together?
 Which ones?
-- Which educational and professional backgrounds the team possesses?
+- Is this team multi-disciplinary?
+Which professional backgrounds people have? ==What will I be able to learn besides my own line of work?==
+- What is your definition of success for this role?
+	- Tell me about the behaviors of a person that you would consider a high-performing/high-potential employee.
+	- Why do you think some engineers perform better or worse than others?
+	- How is the performance review process set up?
+How is the progress tracked on team and individual level?
-## About responsibilities
+## About responsibilities and WoW
 - Tell about the ASAP tasks for the coming month\quarter?
 	- Which technically engaging projects\tasks do you see ahead or set for the team?
 	- What does a typical day/week look like in this role?